-When the initial telephone report is made, the mandated reporter should note the name of the official contacted, the date and time contacted, and any instructions or advice received.
+When the initial telephone report is made, the mandated reporter should note the official's name, the date and time contacted, and any instructions or advice received.

 2. Written Report Within 36 hours of knowing or observing the information concerning the incident, the mandated reporter shall then prepare and either send, fax, or electronically submit to the appropriate agency a written follow-up report, which includes a completed Department of Justice form (SS 8572).
 (Penal Code 11166, 11168)